eltreum0/eltruism/Latest.md

 Updated Action Bar 4 paging on Classic Era when playing a Priest due to Mind Control
 Updated Custom Glow on Classic/Wrath to use new ElvUI functions and perform better
 Updated some functions such as Nameplate Threat Gradient to be faster
+Updated Cooldown for the Text to Speech to also work with Items
 Updated a few function events to load after the loading screen
 Updated Portrait Fix with more models
 Fixed an issue where the Font options in Eltruism > Media would not apply if you were on a character that had the same name as others in other realms